You don't have to

 Sauvignon Blanc, Chardonnay, Gewürztraminer

-evoke thoughts of vacations and lots of outdoor experiences in the
+all of which evoke thoughts of vacations and lots of outdoor experiences

 Travelers will find a wide choice of amenities... historic

-cities as your home base during your wine-country venturing.
+these cities as your home base during your wine-country venturing.

-More than 3,000 vineyard acres and assortment of 70 wineries
+More than 3,000 vineyard acres and an assortment of

 await your exploration here in the Southern Oregon appellation, and